Philadelphia Flyers Odds

 PA online sportsbooks make betting on the Flyers simple.
 You can get started by following these three simple steps:

-Above is a typical Philadelphia Flyers betting line.
+Above is what a typical set of Philadelphia Flyers betting lines might look like on the PointsBet PA app:

 First, you see the puck line with the odds on the bet in brackets.
 Puck lines are almost always 1.5 goals, although you can bet on alternative lines at different odds as well.